Lishwar333/Doctor-Appointment-Booking-System-Microservices/README.md

 # Doctor Appointment Booking System (Microservices)

 This project is a **Doctor Appointment Booking System** built using **Spring Boot** and follows the **Microservices Architecture**.
-It demonstrates how multiple services can be connected to form a complete system, including managing doctor appointments and handling patient data.
+It demonstrates how multiple services can be connected to form a complete system for managing doctor appointments and handling patient data.

----

 ## Project Overview

-The system consists of multiple microservices:
+The system is composed of the following microservices:

+1.  **Appointment Service**: Manages patient appointments with doctors.
-1. **Doctor Service** – Handles the management of doctors and their details.
+2.  **Doctor Service**: Handles the management of doctors and their details.
-2. **Appointment Service** – Manages patient appointments with doctors.
-3. **Config Server** – Centralized configuration server for microservices.
+3.  **Config Server**: Provides centralized configuration for all microservices.
-4. **Eureka Server** – Service discovery server to allow microservices to discover and communicate with each other.
+4.  **Eureka Server**: Acts as a service discovery server, allowing microservices to discover and communicate with each other dynamically.
-5. **API Gateway** – A single entry point to access all services.
+5.  **API Gateway**: Serves as a single entry point for all client requests, routing them to the appropriate backend microservice.
-6. **Circuit Breaker** – Handles faults in communication between services and provides fallback solutions.
+6.  **Circuit Breaker**: Integrated within services (typically via libraries like Resilience4j or Hystrix, if using older Spring Cloud versions) to handle faults in communication between services, preventing cascading failures and providing fallback solutions.

----

-## Technologies Used
+### Technologies Used:

-- **Spring Boot**
+* **Spring Boot**: For building standalone, production-ready Spring applications.
-- **Spring Cloud** (Eureka, Config Server, API Gateway, Circuit Breaker)
+* **Spring Cloud**: Provides tools for building common patterns in distributed systems (Eureka, Config Server, Spring Cloud Gateway, Circuit Breaker).
-- **JPA (Java Persistence API)** for database interactions
-- **H2** for the relational database

----
+* **Spring Data JPA**: For simplified data access and persistence with relational databases.
+* **MySQL**: The relational database used for storing application data.
+* **H2 Database (for development/testing)**: An in-memory database used for local development and testing, particularly with `data.sql` for initial data loading.

 ## How It Works

-### 1. Doctor Service

-- Provides endpoints for managing doctor data.
+* **Doctor Service**: Exposes REST endpoints for managing doctor information (e.g., adding new doctors, updating details, retrieving doctor profiles).
-- Supports adding, updating, and viewing doctor information.

-### 2. Appointment Service

-- Handles appointment creation, updating, and viewing for patients.
-- Interacts with a MySQL database to store appointment details including patient name, doctor ID, and appointment time.
+* **Appointment Service**: Manages the core appointment booking logic.
+It interacts with its own MySQL database to store appointment details (patient name, doctor ID, and appointment time).
+It also communicates with the Doctor Service (via Feign Client) to fetch doctor-related information and check availability.
+* **API Gateway**: All client requests first hit the API Gateway.
+Based on predefined routing rules, the gateway forwards the requests to the correct microservice (e.g., requests to `/api/doctors` go to Doctor Service, `/api/appointments` go to Appointment Service).
+* **Eureka Server**: Each microservice registers itself with the Eureka Server upon startup.
+When one microservice needs to call another (e.g., Appointment Service calling Doctor Service), it queries Eureka to find the available instances of the target service.
+* **Circuit Breaker**: When a service dependency (like calling the Doctor Service from Appointment Service) experiences failures, the Circuit Breaker can temporarily block calls to the failing service, preventing resource exhaustion and offering a graceful degradation.
+For instance, if the Doctor Service is unresponsive, a fallback message like "No doctors available now" might be returned.

+## API Endpoints

+All endpoints are accessed via the API Gateway (e.g., `http://localhost:8080`).
+The base paths mentioned below are relative to the gateway's routing.

+### Doctor Service Endpoints (routed via API Gateway to `/api/doctors`)

+* **`POST /api/doctors`**: Used for adding a new doctor to the system.
+    * **Purpose**: Register a new doctor who can then be booked for appointments.
+    * **Request Body Example**: (Details depend on your Doctor DTO)
+        ```json
+        {
+          "name": "Dr. Alice Wonderland",
+          "specialization": "Pediatrician",
+          "phoneNumber": "9988776655"
+        }
+        ```
+* **`GET /api/doctors/available`**: Retrieves a list of doctors currently marked as available.
+    * **Purpose**: Allows patients to see which doctors are ready to take appointments.
+    * **Fallback**: If the Doctor Service is down or unresponsive, a default message like **"No doctors available now."** will be returned due to the Circuit Breaker.
+* **`GET /api/doctors/{id}`**: Retrieves detailed information for a specific doctor by their ID.
+    * **Purpose**: Get all details for a particular doctor.

-### 3. API Gateway
+### Appointment Service Endpoints (routed via API Gateway to `/appointments`)

-- Acts as a front-facing gateway that routes requests to the appropriate microservice.
-- Simplifies access to the system by abstracting multiple microservices behind a single entry point.

-### 4. Eureka Server

-- Used for service discovery.
-- Allows each microservice to register itself and discover other microservices dynamically for communication.

-### 5. Circuit Breaker

-- Ensures that if one microservice fails, the system continues to operate using fallback methods.
+* **`GET /appointments`**: Retrieves a list of all existing appointments.
+    * **Purpose**: View all scheduled appointments in the system.
+* **`POST /appointments`**: Creates a new appointment.
+    * **Purpose**: Book an appointment for a patient with a specific doctor at a specific time.
+    * **Request Body Example**:
+        ```json
+        {
+          "doctorId": 5,
+          "patientName": "John Doe",
+          "appointmentTime": "2025-06-10T10:30:00"
+        }
+        ```
+* **`GET /appointments/doctor/{doctorId}`**: Checks if a doctor with the given ID is available to take new appointments (e.g., if their schedule allows it, or if the doctor service confirms availability).
+    * **Purpose**: Verify a doctor's immediate availability status for booking.

 ---